Providers

 Call 740.393.9033, whether during the day, at night, or anytime between.

-At Knox Community Hospital, we care about our patient's outcomes and satisfaction, which is why we've invested in a new Nurse Help Line service for our community.
-We want to help people navigate care so that putting off treatment and waiting too long isn't a part of our patient's care plan.
+At Knox Community Hospital, we care about our patients' outcomes and satisfaction, which is why we've invested in a new Nurse Help Line service for our community.
+We want to help people navigate care so that putting off treatment and waiting too long isn't part of our patients' care plans.

 Our community now has access to this care 24/7/365!